Import campaigns directly from Google Ads

 Targeting options, such as location targeting and time of day targeting, are significantly different in each platform.
 You definitely will want to review your targeting settings in each platform.
 The settings used in one product will very likely not be appropriate for the other product.
 To learn more, see How can I get my ads in front of my customers?

 Quality score is another area that can be different.
 The means of determining your quality score, and how it is used in determining the performance of your keywords and ads are different between the products.
 As you examine your quality score in one product and determine ways to optimize, realize those same optimization strategies might not be applicable in the other product.
-To learn more about the Bing Ads quality score, take a look at Quality score in depth.
+To learn more about the Microsoft Advertising quality score, take a look at Quality score in depth.

 - If you want to learn the limits for accounts, campaigns, and ad groups, see How should I organize my accounts and campaigns?

-The update count reports all existing items that are fetched from Google AdWords.
+The update count reports all existing items that are fetched from Google Ads.
 It may be higher than the actual number of updates because it includes items that may not have been updated since the previous import.